mkantor/operator/README.md

   `baz.html.py` would be a Python script that outputs HTML—for executables the _file type_ is usually not the same as its _output type_, although if you're feeling feisty then things like `wat.js.js` are certainly possible).
-As mentioned above, make sure you set the executable bit on these files.
+As mentioned previously, make sure you set the executable bit on these files.
 - **Handlebars templates** also have two extensions, but _the second one must be `.hbs`_ (`plugh.html.hbs`, `xyzzy.json.hbs`, etc).